 About the Reservoir

-Located on the shores of 1,350-acre Braunig Lake, the park is owned by CPS Energy and managed by Thousand Trails Management Services.
+Located on the shores of 1,350-acre Braunig Lake, a reservoir owned by CPS Energy, the park is managed by Thousand Trails Management Services.
 Braunig Lake, like its larger neighbor Calaveras Lake, is noted for its fishing and boating opportunities.
 Fish species found in the lake include: blue catfish, channel catfish, hybrid striped bass, largemouth bass and redfish (red drum), with the latter being the most prevalent.
 Boat ramps, boat rentals, lighted fishing piers and a fish cleaning station are available.

 The park also offers opportunities for tent camping (RV campsites are coming soon), picnicking, birding and nature study.
 Although there are no formal hiking trails in the park, visitors will find ample opportunities to stretch their legs and explore.
 Facilities include covered picnic tables and restrooms.
 A 75-person capacity pavilion with electricity and restrooms is available for group gatherings; call the park for reservations and availability.
 A children's play area is located adjacent to the pavilion.